 10 days after the date on which the CEC provides notice that the operator's electricity generating facility is certified as eligible for California's Renewables Portfolio Standard for the contracted biomass-derived fuel, or cannot be so certified, provided that the application for certification was submitted to the CEC before January 1, 2012.

-If the biomass-derived fuel does not meet the requirements of 95852.1.1(a)(1) then the biomass-derived fuel must meet one of the following requirements and the entity claiming the biomass-derived fuel must be the first entity to contract for the biomass-derived fuel:
+If the biomass-derived fuel does not meet the requirements of section 95852.1.1(a)(1) then the biomass-derived fuel under contract must meet one of the following requirements:

-An increase in the biomass derived fuel production capacity, at a particular site, where an increase is considered any amount over the average production at that site over the last three years; or

-Recovery of the fuel at a site where the fuel was previously being vented or destroyed for at least three years or since commencement of fuel recovery operations, whichever is shorter, without producing useful energy transfer.
+Fuel from the source has not produced useful output during the 36 months immediately before the first date of fuel delivery under contract; or

+If fuel from the source has produced useful output during the 36 months before the first date of fuel delivery under contract, then the annual amount of fuel above the 36-month baseline is eligible to be exempt pursuant to section 95852.1.
+The 36-month baseline is the annual average amount of fuel used to produce useful output during the 36 months immediately before the first date of fuel delivery under contract; or

+If fuel from the source has produced useful output in California in each of the three previous years, then the annual average amount of fuel used in California over the three previous years before the first date of fuel delivery under contract is eligible to be exempt pursuant to 95852.1.

 If the biogas or biomethane is used at the site of production, and not transferred to another operator, thus not requiring a contract, the operator must demonstrate one of the following:

 The fuel has been combusted in California prior to January 1, 2012; or

-The fuel was not previously used to produce useful energy transfer for at least three years or since commencement of fuel recovery operations, whichever is shorter.
+The fuel was not previously used to produce useful output for at least three years or since commencement of fuel recovery operations, whichever is shorter.

-The fuel being provided under a contract is for a fuel that was previously eligible under sections 95852.1.1(a)(1), (2) or (3), and the verifier is able to track the fuel to the previously eligible contract.
+The fuel being provided under a contract is from a source and for an amount of fuel that was previously eligible under sections 95852.1.1(a)(1), (2) or (3), and the verifier is able to track the fuel source and amount to the previously eligible contract.

-An entity may not sell, trade, give away, claim, or otherwise dispose of any of the carbon credits, carbon benefits, carbon emissions reductions, carbon offsets or allowances, howsoever entitled, attributed to the fuel production that would, when combined with the CO2 emissions from complete combustion of the fuel, result in more CO2e emissions than would have occurred in the absence of the fuel production.
-In the case of biomethane or biogas produced from digesters or landfills, the resulting credit for avoided methane emissions may not exceed the global warming potential as listed in MRR for methane plus 2.75 in metric tons of CO2e per ton of captured methane.
-This includes any credit received by an entity in the Carbon Intensity calculation under the Low Carbon Fuel Standard Regulation (title 17, California Code of Regulations (CCR), sections 95480-95490) for methane capture.
-All calculations of CO2e emissions are based on the 100-year global warming potentials included in MRR.
-Generation of Renewable Energy Credits is excluded from this analysis and will not prevent a biomass-derived fuel that meets the requirements in this section from being exempt from a compliance obligation.
+The fuel is from a source within a jurisdiction operating an external GHG ETS to which California has linked pursuant to subarticle 12.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95852.2.
 Emissions Without a Compliance Obligation.

-Emissions from the following source categories and from the combustion of the following fuel types count toward applicable reporting thresholds, as applicable in MRR, but do not count toward a covered entity's compliance obligation set forth in this article unless those emissions are reported as non-exempt biomass- derived CO2 under MRR.
+CO2 emissions from the fuel types as specified in section 95852.2(a) and emissions from categories specified in sections 95852.2(b) and 95852.2(c) count toward reporting thresholds, as applicable in MRR, but do not count toward a covered entity's compliance obligation set forth in this article unless those emissions are reported as non-exempt biomass- derived CO2 under MRR.
 Emissions without a compliance obligation include:

-CO2 emissions from combustion of the following biomass-derived fuels:
+CO2 emissions from the following biomass-derived fuels, if the fuel is an exempt biomass-derived fuel pursuant to section 95852.1:

 The biogenic fraction of solid waste materials as reported under MRR;